LucaIsMyName/fuzzyFindJs/README.md

 #### `updateIndex(index, newWords)`

 Incrementally adds new items to an existing index.
-10-100x faster than rebuilding.

 **Signature:**
 ```typescript